dmarx/ai-ethics-in-the-wild/README.md

 # ai-ethics-in-the-wild

 some stuff that's worth talking about

-# Just because we can doesn't mean we should
+# Should we even optimize this task?

 * 2020 - Februry - YOLO author halts their CV research due to ethical concers: https://www.reddit.com/r/MachineLearning/comments/f8wsyg/nd_yolo_creator_joseph_redmon_stopped_cv_research/fioy6nb/?context=3

+# Are these artifacts dangerous?

 * 2020-2021 ? - OpenAI witholds GPT-2, GPT-3, DALL-E checkpoints over safety concerns (checkpoints are later released unmodified)

+* 2022 - August - The publc release of stable diffusion stirs concerns in the professional art community and attracts criticism over safety concerns

+* Some attention whore at google who had early access to LaMDA tells everyone he's a professional "AI ethicist" (he's not) and that he's confident the model is sentient.
+No other researchers agree or take him seriously, but the technofuturism community and bad science journalists drool over his every word for a week.

+# Research on the non-consenting

+* 2019? - Leaks reveal facebook's internal research measured the effects of interventions that were correctly hypothesized to make their users more negatively affected and ideologically radicalized

 * 2022 - Yannic Kilcher attracts criticism for his GPT-4chan experiment: https://thegradient.pub/gpt-4chan-lessons/

-* 2022 - August - The publc release of stable diffusion stirs concerns in the professional art community and attracts criticism over safety concerns
+# On Invention, novelty, and utility

+* Schmidhuber's claims that everything is derivative of his lab's work